 That evening after dinner, I paged through some of the photos I got on this second day and shared the good ones with everyone.
 Sunday was going to be our final day in northern Ohio and there was a few species of warblers that I wanted to improve upon my photos.
 I was pretty tired this night so even with all the photography thoughts going through my head, there was a good chance I would be getting a good night's sleep.

 I hope you enjoyed day 2 of this visit to northern Ohio's birding country.
-Check back real soon for "Birding Ohio’s Crane Creek - Magee Region Day 3".
+You can go straight to my final blog of this visit here: "Birding Ohio’s Crane Creek - Magee Region Day 3".

 If you happened to find this blog post and missed the first one, you can find it at: